 A great multi-use we’ve taken to using in the mountains is Yeti’s Lowlands Blanket.
 Of course, with the Yeti names comes premium products with a high price tag.
 However, what you get is a blanket that’s use extends far beyond the beach we regularly use ours in the mountains on the cold ground, a wet riverbank fishing, or when we’re out at a friends lakehouse.

 Traditional outdoor headlamps have used disposable batteries such as AAs or AAAs.
 Batteries require a lot of minerals and resources.
-A great sustainable gift is a headlamp that is rechargeable via USB, such as the BioLite.
+A great sustainable product is a headlamp that is rechargeable via USB, such as the BioLite.
 If you combine this with the solar panel above a backpacker could be off the grid for ages without need for extra batteries and everyone likes a lighter pack!

 When it comes to portable pie ovens, Rome is where it’s at.
 Their panini press is one of the coolest camping gear products we’ve ever seen.
 Paninis are good for breakfast, lunch, and dinner, you can fill ’em with whatever, and this press makes rustling up one of these awesome sandwiches a breeze.